Brad Bird on ‘Incredibles 2’ and John Lasseter’s Redemption

 “When it doesn’t work out the way that you would want it to, as Tomorrowland didn’t really hit the way Damon Lindelof and I intended it to, it’s hard, but welcome to the club,” he says.
 “You’re not guaranteed success in anything.
 What I wouldn’t want to do is just play it safe and do the sort of pre-approved projects that everybody seems to do now?”

-He misses when a filmmaker hitting big meant that they’d be given freedom to do more original projects, not saddled with the next installment of the franchise of the moment.
+He misses when a filmmaker hitting it big meant that they’d be given the freedom to do more original projects, rather than saddled with the next installment of the franchise of the moment.
 Several times during our conversation he praises Christopher Nolan, who alternated the Dark Knight films with big-risk original projects like The Prestige, Inception, and Interstellar.

 “If you want to work on a big scale nowadays, basically that means you’re going to a film that has been made many, many times before,” Bird says.
 “If a movie of a subject fails, they never say, ‘OK, we’re done.’
 They say, ‘Time for a reboot.’
 When are we going to get past this?
 Sequels are fine.
 I’ve done two of them.
 A lot of great films I love are sequels.
 But when it starts to be the bulk of what’s being made on that scale, I think there’s something wrong.”